bootique/bootique-cxf/README.md

 - [JAX-WS Client](bootique-cxf-jaxws-client)
 - [JAX-RS Server](bootique-cxf-jaxrs)

-All of those modules can be used simultaneously in single application.
+All of those modules can be used simultaneously in a single application.